aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

-# AWS DeepRacer Follow the Leader(FTL) Launcher Package
+# AWS DeepRacer Follow the Leader (FTL) launcher package

 ## Overview

-The Follow the Leader(FTL) sample project is an sample application built on top of the existing AWS DeepRacer application uses object detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
-For detailed information on Follow the Leader(FTL) sample project, see Follow the Leader(FTL) sample project [Getting Started](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md) section.
+The Follow the Leader (FTL) sample project is an sample application built on top of the existing AWS DeepRacer application, which uses an object-detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
+For detailed information on Follow the Leader(FTL) sample project, see [Getting Started](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md).

 ## License